Guidelines for Financial Aid

 What do you mean by a “practicing” artist?

-Visual artists should earn some of their livelihood through income reported on a Schedule C of a U.S. Federal tax return.
+Art commissions and sales as documented by income reported on a Schedule C of a U.S. Federal tax return.

 What kind of “fine artist” is eligible to apply?